Behind the Scenes with Cecchi

 The story of the Cecchi family began in 1893, with Luigi Cecchi and his formidable tasting talent.
 Fast forward to the 1930s, and Cecchi wines were being exported outside Italy.
 In the 70s, the family moved to Castellina, the historical Chianti Classico production zone.
-In the 80s they invested in San Gimignano, and then in the 90s, they purchased the vineyards of Val delle Rose in Maremma.
+In the 80s they invested in San Gimignano and then in the 90s, they purchased the vineyards of Val delle Rose in Maremma.
 At the turn of the century, the estate crossed regional borders and invested in Umbria, with Tenuta Alzatura in Montefalco.
-In 2015 Cesare and Andrea, the fourth generation, returned to Castellina, with the purchase of Villa Rosa.
+In 2015, Cesare and Andrea, the fourth generation of the family, returned to Castellina, with the purchase of Villa Rosa.

 At Castel Montauto the vineyards are densely planted, allowing for lower yields.
 Twenty of the estate's 48ha are planted with Vernaccia at 300m above sea level.
 In Maremma, the Val delle Rose now consists of 150ha with a new cellar equipped with the latest technologies in winemaking for the production of fresh Vermentino and Morellino.
 Tenuta Alzatura, in the Sagrantino di Montefalco production zone, has three vineyards, and the terroir of each expresses unique social and cultural roots of local viticulture.

 I met Isotta, from the Cecchi Marketing team, who showed me around the main winery in Villa Cerna.
 A wonderful place where tradition, history and modernity combine.
 Isotta is young and smart, and when I was asking my usual questions about soil/winemaking, she showed off her knowledge and business acumen.
 This demonstrates how this family business combines a passion for great wines produced from unique terroir, with a market-driven approach and consumer focus.
 I was then treated to a wonderful lineup of wines for our degustazione.